thomassuedbroecker/node-red-twitter-follower/readme.md

 #### a.
 Set Twitter API key and secret

 Insert the values for the `user` and `secret` of the Twitter API credentials in the _function_ `set user and secret`.
-The image shows a example, where you get the credentials information.
+The image shows an example, where you get the credentials information.

 ![](images/configure-twitter-auth.png)